 Payroll of the home employee employed by an individual

-The pay of an employee employed at home by an individual employer is composed of a base salary and ancillary elements (e.g. overtime).
-How is the basic salary calculated?
-How are public holidays paid?
-How are the nights compensated?
-What are the rules for paying paid leave?
-What allowances must be paid to the employee?
+The pay of an employee employed at home by an individual is composed of a base salary and any ancillary elements.
+These ancillary elements include overtime pay, public holidays, paid leave and night time.
 We are taking stock of the regulations.

 The gross hourly wage may not be less than the following amounts: